Section 1 - Definition of a complaint

 Evidence

-MEL Research carried out the 2023 TSM surveys - the statement below was used online and in their telephone script.
+MEL Research carries out the TSM surveys for Slough Borough Council - the statement below was used online and in their telephone script.

 Statement included: If you are dissatisfied with the service that has been provided, write to us and let us know.
-Details of our complaints process and access to the Housing Ombudsman can be found on our website Complaints and neighbourhood services.
+Details of our complaints process and access to the Housing Ombudsman can be found on our website.

 Commentary / explanation